Yitang Zhang: Honors and awards

 Zhang was awarded the 2013 Morningside Special Achievement Award in Mathematics, the 2013 Ostrowski Prize, the 2014 Frank Nelson Cole Prize in Number Theory, and the 2014 Rolf Schock Prize in Mathematics.

 He is a recipient of the 2014 MacArthur award, and was elected as an Academia Sinica Fellow during the same year.
 He was an invited speaker at the 2014 International Congress of Mathematicians.

 Political views

 In 1989 Zhang joined a group interested in Chinese democracy (中国民联).
 In a 2013 interview, he affirmed that his political views on the subject had not changed since.
+Zhang cited the "political climate" of the United States as a reason for his return to China.